Fermionic integrable models and graded Borchers triples: Conclusions and Outlook

 In this paper, we have shown how fermionic particles can be accommodated in the rigorous construction of integrable models in 1+1 spacetime dimensions; this can be done either by modifying one of the two wedge-local fields, or by deforming the von Neumann algebras associated with wedges (at the level of Borchers triples), or from a different point of view, by deforming the PCT operator.
 One might say that we have ``fermionized'' these models, although the notion of bosonization and fermionization should be read with some care: As shown in Proposition~\ref{prop:fixpoints}, both the bosonic and the fermionic model can be understood as subnets of a common, non-local net of algebras, but the models are distinct both mathematically (being nonequivalent as graded-local nets) and physically (leading to a different asymptotic particle spectrum and scattering matrix).

-We have applied this here to models with one type of scalar massive particle for simplicity, where we have shown that the results are compatible with the description of fermions in the form factor programme.
+We have applied this here to models with one type of scalar massive particle for simplicity, where we have shown that the results are compatible with the description of fermions in the form factor programme, both for local fields and for disorder operators.
 While it is clear that analogous modifications can be made to more intricate models, in particular with several particle species \cite{LechnerSchuetzenhofer:2012,AL2017}, a more unified description including these cases may be desirable; we hope to return to this point elsewhere.

 Thus our methods give rise to a new class of (low-dimensional) interacting quantum field theories that were not previously amenable to a fully rigorous description.
 One may now investigate how other properties of local observables translate to these situations.
-For example, quantum energy inequalities known from the bosonic case \cite{BostelmannCadamuroFewster:2013,BostelmannCadamuro:2016} are expected to have an analogue in the fermionic case\footnote{D.~Cadamuro and J.~Mandrysch, work in progress} although the change in interaction will be reflected in the numerical value of the negative energy bounds.
+For example, quantum energy inequalities known from the bosonic case \cite{BostelmannCadamuroFewster:2013,BostelmannCadamuro:2016} have an analogue in the fermionic case \cite{BCM:qeimulti} although the change in interaction will be reflected in the numerical value of the negative energy bounds.

 Finally, we remark that similar deformation schemes should also lead to fermionic analogues of wedge-local models in higher dimensions \cite{GrosseLechner:2007}; in fact, our approach bears some similarity to the models with string- and brane-localized observables described in \cite{BuchholzSummers:2007}.